Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

 #### Set up your managed Identity and Key vault

 1. You would need an [Azure Subscription](https://azure.microsoft.com/free/) first.
-1. You should have a working and deployed application as an Azure App Service following the steps in [Deploying web app to Azure App Services](#deploying-web-app-to-azure-app-services) above.
+1. You should have a working and deployed application as an Azure App Service following the steps listed at [Deploying web app to Azure App Services](#deploying-web-app-to-azure-app-services) above.
-1. [Set up your Key Vault](https://docs.microsoft.com/azure/key-vault/secrets/quick-create-portal) and move the 'ClientSecret' from `appsettings.json` to the Key Vault.
+1. [Set up your Key Vault](https://docs.microsoft.com/azure/key-vault/secrets/quick-create-portal) and move the 'ClientSecret' from `appsettings.json` to the Key Vault as a **Secret**.
 Delete the 'ClientSecret' entry in the `appsettings.json`.
-Note the Key Vault Uri , e.g. **https://<my key vault.azure.net>**.
+Note the Key Vault Uri , e.g. **https://mykeyvault.azure.net/**.
-2. Make
+1. Make sure that your deployed web app [System assigned managed identity has access to this secret](https://github.com/Azure-Samples/app-service-msi-keyvault-dotnet/blob/master/README.md#grant-yourself-data-plane-access-to-the-key-vault).
-3. In the Properties\launchSettings.json file add the following entry
+1. In the Properties\launchSettings.json file add the following entry to enable local testing. also make sure you are signed into Visual Studio Code using the same account that you've used to set up key vault.

   > "KEY_VAULT_URI": "https://keyvault0417.vault.azure.net/" under `environmentVariables`